NES Collecting can be fun, but it also can be very expensive.

-This is where your true NES Collecting adventure beings.
+This is where your true NES collecting adventure begins.
 But first you will need weapons and by weapons, I mean Nintendo Security Bits.

-Picking up these will allow you to take cartridges apart, not only allowing you to clean them great, but to check to make to make sure something fishy isn’t going on.
-Lots of repros out in the world, and tons of horrible fakes.
+Picking up these will allow you to take cartridges apart, not only allowing you to clean them easily but also to check and make sure something fishy isn’t going on.
+There are lots of repros out in the world and tons of horrible fakes.
+Some NES games also used coin cell batteries to save games.
+Being able to open the carts allow you to inspect for leaking batteries and to change dead ones.
 So grab your trusty Nintendo Bit and set off for an adventure.

 Gamestop and Other Chain Stores.

-You are going to find the best deal from looking around at Flea Markets, Yard/Garage Sales, Friends, and co-workers.
-Also NON-Chain mom and pop gaming stores I picked up Mario/Duck hunt cart for $3 the other day and it really doesn’t get much cheaper.
+You are going to find the best deal from looking around at flea markets, yard/garage sales, and friends and co-workers.
+Also Non-chain mom and pop gaming stores.
+I picked up Mario/Duck hunt cart for $3 the other day and it really doesn’t get much cheaper.

 Some of these people will go clean out a closet they haven’t set foot into for years and just want to get rid of junk.

-Looking for a few Kids Game to get your young kids started on the NES?
+Looking for a few kids’ games to get your youngsters started on the NES?
 Check out this post top 5 NES games for NEW gamers.

-After you have a fairly decent collection and your NES collecting adventures you are going to want to show them off right?
+After you have a fairly decent collection from your NES collecting adventures you are going to want to show them off, right?
 RIGHT?

 Time to invest in some decent shelves!
-Wal-mart actually has pretty decent shelves for fairly cheap a lot of people like the IKEA brand billies, which are probably better shelves.
-But, I’m put NES games on it and you are going to need ALOT of space.
-There is a total of 714 known licensed game titles of which 679 were released in North America.
+Walmart actually has pretty decent shelves for fairly cheap.
+A lot of people like the IKEA brand billies, which are probably better shelves.
+But, I’m putting NES games on it and you are going to need a LOT of space.
+There are a total of 714 known licensed game titles for the NES, of which 679 were released in North America.
 Also, Goodwill and Peddler’s Mall usually have some decently used shelves for you to pick up.